skt-t1-byungi/use-interpolate/README.md

 ```

 ### interpolate(text, components)
-In a class component, an interpolation function is used instead of a hook.
+In a class component, an `interpolate` function is used instead of a hook.
 However, this does not support caching for parsed text.

 ```jsx